 Recently Beyonce fueled speculations about new music when she erased her profile pictures on all social media.
 Fans quickly discovered that placeholder album art comes up if you type in the date.
 The black image comes with captions 'What is a B7' and 'B8.'
 This has put her in the spotlight.

 After not having had any solo music from her since 2016's Lemonade, fans are eagerly anticipating her next album from her.
-And even though Beyonce has not completely shunned being in the public eye and has made occasional public appearances, fans are excited to see her again and are wondering how she is, especially after she drew criticism for her weight gain which was visible in her recent pictures from August 2021.
+And even though Beyonce has not completely shunned being in the public eye and has made occasional public appearances, fans are excited to see her again and are wondering how she is, especially after she faced plastic surgery speculations and drew criticism for her weight gain which was visible in her recent pictures from August 2021.

 Beyonce's Weight Gain: The Destiny's Child Star's Weight Loss Measures for Dreamgirls and 22 Day Weight Loss Program for Coachella!